CMH Who we are

 - Professor Vanessa Harding (Professor of London History, Department of History, Classics & Archaeology, Birkbeck, University of London)

-- Dr Sara Pennell (formerly Senior Lecturer, Early Modern British History, University of Roehampton)
+- Dr Sara Pennell (Programme Leader, History/Senior Lecturer in Early Modern British History, University of Greenwich)

 - Dr Cathy Ross (Honorary Research Fellow, Museum of London)

 The Centre's Acting Director, Dr Mark Merry, reports to the Director of the Institute of Historical Research

 CMH fellows are scholars who are informally attached to the Centre and are working on subjects related to previous CMH projects.
 Current fellows and their contact details are listed here.